celery/kombu/docs/userguide/serialization.rst

-    The primary disadvantage to `JSON` is that it limits you to the following data types: strings, Unicode, floats, boolean, dictionaries, and lists.
-Decimals and dates are notably missing.
+    The primary disadvantage to `JSON` is that it limits you to the following data types: strings, Unicode, floats, boolean, dictionaries, lists, decimals, DjangoPromise, datetimes, dates,
+    time, bytes and UUIDs.

+    For dates, datetimes, UUIDs and bytes the serializer will generate a dict that will later instruct the deserializer how to produce the right type.

     Also, binary data will be transferred using Base64 encoding, which will cause the transferred data to be around 34% larger than an encoding which supports native binary types.
+This will only happen if the bytes object can't be decoded into utf8.

     However, if your data fits inside the above constraints and you need cross-language support, the default setting of `JSON`